Individual Psychotherapy with Adults

 - Spirituality (Ex., integration with marginalized identities, spiritual/religious trauma)

-- Trauma (broad-based multicultural feminist approach not limited to PTSD)
+- Trauma (trauma-informed and broad-based multicultural feminist approach not limited to PTSD; inclusive of marginalized identities and experiences with micro/macroaggressions)

 I strive to provide a therapeutic relationship in which any topic is welcome.
 I utilize a holistic approach to assessment in order to explore not only the strengths and concerns of the mind, but also of the body, society, and culture.
-Attending to these areas, the places in which they overlap, and the integration of these areas allows me to gain a more complete picture of the patient, discover patterns, and engage in culturally humble curiosity.
+Attending to these areas, the places in which they overlap, and the integration of these areas allows me to gain a more complete picture of you as a human, uncover patterns, and engage in culturally humble curiosity.